Friday Fiction: Anne Tyler, Accidental Tourist Into Ordinary Lives

 Digging to America - Two families who would otherwise never have come together meet by chance at the Baltimore airport – the Donaldsons, a very American couple, and the Yazdans, Maryam’s fully assimilated son and his attractive Iranian wife.
 Each couple is awaiting the arrival of an adopted infant daughter from Korea.
 After the babies from Asia are delivered, Bitsy Donaldson impulsively invites the Yazdans to celebrate: an “arrival party” that from then on is repeated every year as the two families become more and more deeply intertwined.

-Dinner at the Homesick Restaurant - Through every family run memories which bind it together – despite everything.
+family run memories which bind it together – despite everything.
 The Tulls of Baltimore were no exception.
 Abandoned by her salesman husband, Pearl is left to bring up her three children alone – Cody, a flawed devil; Ezra, a flawed saint; and Jenny, errant and passionate.
 Now as Pearl lies dying, stiffly encased in her pride and solitude, the past is unlocked along with its secrets.
 A finalist for both the Pulitzer Prize and the PEN/Faulkner Award in 1983.

 If Morning Ever Comes - Ben Joe Hawkes is a worrier.
 Raised by his mother, grandmother, and a flock of busy sisters, he's always felt the outsider.
 When he learns that one of his sisters has left her husband, he heads for home and back into the confusion of childhood memories and love.